CFA Level III Essay Strategy for 2026

 Command Words: The Hidden Rubric

-Every essay sub-question begins with a command word.
-The command word tells you exactly what content the grader is scoring.
-If you ignore it and write what you think is relevant, you score zero on points the grader didn't ask for, regardless of how correct your other content is.
+Every essay sub-question opens with a command word.
+That word tells you exactly what content the grader is scoring.
+Ignore it, write what you think is relevant, and you score zero on points the grader never asked for, no matter how correct the rest of your answer is.

-Here are the command words you'll see most often, with what each rewards.
+These are the command words you will see most, and what each one rewards.

 Calculate

-Show the formula, plug in numbers, and report the answer.
+Show the formula, plug in numbers, report the answer.
 Units matter.
-If the answer is 4.5 percent, write 4.5% or 0.045, not just 4.5.
-Show enough work that a grader can award partial credit if your final number is wrong but the methodology is sound.
+If the answer is 4.5 percent, write 4.5% or 0.045, not 4.5.
+Show enough work that a grader can hand you partial credit when your final number is wrong but your method is sound.

 Example prompt: "Calculate the Sharpe ratio for portfolio A, given a risk-free rate of 2.5%."